Arkham House: Operation

-August Derleth's children April (Rose) and Walden (Wally) Derleth now co-owned the publisher, April running the business while Wally had no direct involvement in its day-to-day operations.
+August Derleth's children April (Rose) and Walden (Wally) Derleth co-owned the publisher, April running the business while Wally had no direct involvement in its day-to-day operations.
 April earned a Bachelor of Arts degree in English from the University of Wisconsin-Madison in 1977.
 She became majority stockholder, President, and CEO of Arkham House in 1994, in which capacity she remained until her death in March, 2011.

 Wandrei was succeeded as editorial director by James Turner.
 Throughout the 1970s and 1980s, Turner expanded the company's range of authors to include such prominent science fiction and fantasy writers as Michael Bishop, Lucius Shepard, Bruce Sterling, James Tiptree, Jr., Michael Shea and J. G. Ballard, often publishing hardcover collections of shorter works.
 Turner's acquisitions took the publisher away from its roots in weird and horror fiction, and he was eventually dismissed by April Derleth in 1997.
 He went on to found Golden Gryphon Press.

 In 1997 Peter Ruber was appointed as her consulting editor and successor to James Turner.
 April became president of Arkham House in 2002.
 She made the house's mission a return to classic weird fiction, which Ruber sought to do.
 Ruber drew criticism for the hostile opinions of various authors he expressed in his story introductions within Arkham's Masters of Horror (2000).
 Rumors of his ill-health circulated for some time; he eventually suffered a stroke and his editorial duties at Arkham House lapsed due to this.